Best Electric Golf Carts 2025: Walk the fairways in the most relaxing way possible

 Best follow electric golf cart

-As the name suggests, this cart will follow you wherever you go thanks to a Bluetooth remote that attaches to your belt or back trouser pocket.
-It even adjusts to your pace and stops when you do.
+Eighth-generation “Follow” electronics mean this golf cart will go wherever you go, within a 50-yard range, following the Bluetooth remote that attaches to your belt or back trouser pocket, adjusting to your pace and stopping when you do.

 Pros